secariolabs/secariolabs.github.io/pages/privacy-policy.md

 Secario Labs Ltd provides information security assurance services and consultancy.
 We are based in the UK (Cardiff, South Wales).
 Secario Labs Ltd is committed to protecting and respecting your privacy and complying with the principles of applicable data protection laws.
 This notice sets out how any personal data we collect from you, or that you provide to us, will be processed by us.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-The data controller of the personal data referred to in this policy is Data Controller, Secario Labs Ltd, Regus House, Falcon Drive, Cardiff, CF10 4RU.
+The data controller of the personal data referred to in this policy is Data Controller, Secario Labs Ltd, Worth Corner, Pound Hill, Crawley, West Sussex, England, RH10 7SL.

 ## Collection of personal data